hsiangwei0903/Fine-Grained-Object-Recognition/README.md

 `git clone https://github.com/hsiangwei0903/Fine-Grained-Object-Recognition`

-Place `undistort.py` in this folder
+Place `undistort.py` in the SEF folder

-Download the `.pth` file for the model you are going to train.
+Download the `.pth` file for the model you are going to train and put it in the SEF folder.
 The download URLs are in the `.ipynb` files.

 Run `SEF_final.ipynb` or `SEF_aug_tent_final.ipynb`